natebosch/vim-lsc/README.md

 multiple definitions are available, the quickfix list will be opened.
 If the cursor moves before the server responds the response will be ignored.

+### Jump to declaration

+While the cursor is on any identifier call `LSClientGoToDeclaration` (`gd` if using the default mappings) to jump to the location of the declaration.
+If the cursor moves before the server responds the response will be ignored.

 ### Find references

 While the cursor is on any identifier call `LSClientFindReferences` (`gr` if